eprbell/rp2/docs/input_files.md

   * **from_exchange**: exchange or wallet from which the transfer of cryptocurrency occurred (e.g. Coinbase, Coinbase Pro, BlockFi, etc.).
 It must match one of the values in the **exchanges** section of the config file.
   * **from_holder**: owner of the exchange account or wallet from which the transfer of cryptocurrency occurred.
 It must match one of the values in the **holders** section of the config file.
   * **to_exchange**: exchange or wallet to which the transfer of cryptocurrency occurred (e.g. Coinbase, Coinbase Pro, BlockFi, etc.).
 It must match one of the values in the **exchanges** section of the config file.
   * **to_holder**: owner of the exchange account or wallet to which the transfer of cryptocurrency occurred.
-Typically this is the same value as from_holder (unless multiple people are filing taxes together).
+Typically this is the same value as from_holder (unless multiple people are filing taxes jointly).
 It must match one of the values in the **holders** section of the config file.
   * **spot_price** (optional): value of 1 unit of the given cryptocurrency at the time the transaction occurred.
 Sometimes if fee is zero, exchanges don't provide this value.
   * **crypto_sent**: how much of the given cryptocurrency was sent with the transaction.
   * **crypto_received**: how much of the given cryptocurrency was received with the transaction.